|Quick Facts: Software Developers|

 |Work Experience in a Related Occupation||None|

-Many software developers work for computer systems design and related services firms or software publishers.
+Many software developers work for firms that deal in computer systems design and related services or for software publishers.

 Software developers usually have a bachelor’s degree in computer science and strong computer programming skills.